Adult Child of U.S. Citizen

 Unmarried:

-The adult child must be unmarried at the time the petition is filed.
+The adult child must be unmarried at the time the petition is filed and must remain unmarried throughout the entire process to maintain eligibility under the F1 category.

 Relationship:

-The U.S. citizen must be the parent of the adult child.
+The U.S. citizen must be the parent of the adult child and must provide sufficient documentation proving the biological or legally adopted parent-child relationship.

 About Adjustment of Status